ADATYA/ML-DL-Theory-Summary-Paper/README.md

 Naive Bayes is a family of supervised learning algorithms based on Bayes' theorem.
 It's a popular choice for classification tasks due to its simplicity, efficiency, and surprisingly good performance in many scenarios.
+Naive Bayes is a versatile and efficient machine learning algorithm for classification tasks.
+It's a solid choice for beginners due to its ease of use, but be mindful of its limitations, particularly when feature independence is unlikely
   1.Key Concepts:<br>

   * Classification: Assigning data points (emails, images, etc.) to predefined categories (spam/not spam, cat/dog).<br>